 Dual diagnosis is the simultaneous treatment of two disorders.
 At Alo House, we understand that this is essential for recovery.
 Treating one disorder without treating the other at the same time is an ineffective solution, as one often acts as a catalyst for the other.

-When it comes to bipolar disorder treatment and addiction, a combination of medication and psychiatric counseling is typically the most effective.
+When it comes to bipolar disorder and addiction treatment, a combination of medication and psychiatric counseling is typically the most effective.
 This is why we are committed to providing proper medical care while utilizing evidence-based therapy methods.

-In an attempt to eliminate social stigma and spread awareness about bipolar disorder, March 30th of each year has been deemed World Bipolar Day (WBD).
+In an attempt to eliminate the social stigma and spread awareness about the different types of bipolar disorder, March 30th of each year has been deemed World Bipolar Day (WBD).